ministryofjustice/security-guidance/docs/leak-handling-policy.md

 This document describes the leak handling policy for the Ministry of Justice \(MoJ\).

-To help identify formal policy statements, each is prefixed with an identifier of the form: POLLEAKxxx, where xxx is a unique ID number.
+To help identify formal policy statements, each is prefixed with an identifier of the form: **POL.LEAK.xxx**, where **xxx** is a unique ID number.

 Information on following the policy may be found in the associated [leak handling process](leak-handling-process.md).